alexdelorenzo/mpris_server/README.md

   * [x] MediaPlayer2.Player
   * [ ] MediaPlayer2.Playlist

 The library also provides an event-listener that emits `org.freedesktop.DBus.Properties.PropertiesChanged` in response to changes in your media player.
-This allows for real-time updates from your media player to MPRIS.
+This allows for real-time updates from your media player to DBus.

 ## Installation
 Run `pip3 install -r requirements.txt`, followed by `python3 setup.py install`.